Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices: Introduction

 \section{Introduction}

-A bipartite quantum interaction is an interactive process that occurs between two quantum systems.
-In general, any two-body quantum systems of interest can be in contact with a bath, and part of the composite system may be inaccessible to observers possessing these systems.
-It is known from quantum mechanics that a closed system evolves according to a unitary transformation \cite{Dbook81,SCbook95}.
-Let $U^{\hat{H}}_{A'B'E'\to ABE}$ be a unitary associated to a Hamiltonian $\hat{H}$, which governs the underlying interaction between the input subsystems $A'$ and $B'$ and a bath $E'$, to produce output subsystems $A$ and $B$ for the observers and $E$ for the bath.
-In general, the individual input systems $A'$, $B'$, and $E'$ and the respective output systems $A$, $B$, and $E$ can have different dimensions.
-Initially, in the absence of an interactive Hamiltonian $\hat{H}$, the bath is taken to be in a pure state and the systems of interest have no correlation with the bath; i.e., the state of the composite system $A'B'E'$ is of the form $\omega_{A'B'}\otimes \ket{0}\!\bra{0}_{E'}$, where $\omega_{A'B'}$ and $\ket{0}\!\bra{0}_{E'}$ are density operators of the systems $A'B'$ and $E'$, respectively.
-Under the action of the interactive Hamiltonian $\hat{H}$, the state of the composite system transforms as
+In general, any two-body quantum system of interest can be in contact with a bath, and part of the composite system may be inaccessible to observers possessing these systems.
+The effective interaction between given two constituent systems in the presence of the bath is known as a bipartite quantum interaction.
+It is well known that a closed quantum system evolves according to a unitary transformation \cite{Dbook81,SCbook95}.

+Let $U^{\hat{H}}_{A'B'E'\to ABE}$ denote a unitary transformation associated to a Hamiltonian $\hat{H}$, which governs the underlying interaction between a two-body quantum system and a bath.
+Here $A'B'$ and $E'$ denote system labels for a two-body quantum system of interest and the inaccessible bath, respectively, at an initial time, and $AB$ and $E$ denote system labels for a two-body quantum system of interest and the inaccessible bath, respectively, at a final time when the evolution is complete.
+The individual input systems $A'$, $B'$, and $E'$ and the respective output systems $A$, $B$, and $E$ can have different dimensions.
+Initially, in the absence of an interaction Hamiltonian $\hat{H}$, the bath is taken to be in a pure state and the systems of interest have no correlation with the bath; i.e., the state of the composite system $A'B'E'$ is of the form $\omega_{A'B'}\otimes \ket{0}\!\bra{0}_{E'}$, where $\omega_{A'B'}$ and $\ket{0}\!\bra{0}_{E'}$ are density operators of the systems $A'B'$ and $E'$, respectively.
+Under the action of the Hamiltonian $\hat{H}$, the state of the composite system transforms as
-Such an interaction between the composite system $A'B'$ in the presence of the bath $E'$ is called a \textit{bipartite quantum interaction}.

 Since the system $E$ in \eqref{eq:bi-u} is inaccessible, the evolution of the systems of interest is noisy in general.
-The noisy evolution of the bipartite system $A'B'$ under the action of the interactive Hamiltonian $\hat{H}$ is represented by a completely positive, trace-preserving (CPTP) map \cite{Sti55}, called a bidirectional quantum channel \cite{BHLS03}:
+The noisy evolution of the bipartite system $A'B'$ under the action of Hamiltonian $\hat{H}$ is represented by a completely positive, trace-preserving (CPTP) map \cite{Sti55}, called a bipartite quantum channel: \begingroup \allowdisplaybreaks[0]

-where system $E$ represents inaccessible degrees of freedom.
+\endgroup where system $E$ represents inaccessible degrees of freedom.
 In particular, when the Hamiltonian $\hat{H}$ is such that there is no interaction between the composite system $A'B'$ and the bath $E'$, and $A'B'\simeq AB$, then $\mc{N}^{\hat{H}}$ corresponds to a bipartite unitary, i.e., $\mc{N}^{\hat{H}}(\cdot)=U^{\hat{H}}_{A'B'\to AB}(\cdot)(U^{\hat{H}}_{A'B'\to AB})^\dag$.